brettpo/CyberSec/README.md

 I used this script in order to generate the usernames.txt file which inserted "think" and the other username found using wpscan, "admin" in alternating lines.
 This script also took in a supplied wordlist and inserted "123" into every second line and generated a new password list.
 These two files were used with burpsuite pitchfork attack to gain access to the admin account

+passwordCrack4.Decoder.py

+This script was created using a password list given within the python program provided by picoCTF in order to loop through all the passwords given and find the correct one for the program